AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 ### Abstract

 Stacked Rapid Sand (StaRS) Filtration is the last stage in an AguaClara treatment plant.
 The filters are used to further reduce the turbidity of water to meet EPA standards of 0.3 NTU or less.
 As a whole, the StaRS subteam is working to develop a mathematical model to describe sand filtration.
 This semester, the Stacked Rapid Sand (StaRS) Filter Theory team will be running experiments with the three newly constructed StaRS filters with varying sand grain sizes.
-This research will show the extent to which sand grain size has an affect **[effect?]** on filter performance.
+This research will show the extent to which sand grain size has an effect **[effect?]** on filter performance.

 ### Table of Contents